Voarexxx/valheim_plus_client_update_tool/README.md

 ### Prerequisites <a name="prereq"></a>

-Download the Valhiem Plus Client Tool via your favorite method from this repository.
+* Download the Valhiem Plus Client Tool via your favorite method from this repository.
+* Git
+* Windows
+* Valheim

-*Git must be installed and some familiarity with git may be required*
+*Git must be installed and some familiarity with git is required*

 ### Using Git <a name="git"></a>

 #### Change into directory you would like to download the files to <a name="cd"></a>